reeshuffled/reeshuffled.github.io/_posts/2025-01-11-Evolving-East-Asian-Fetishism.md

 layout: post
 type: article
 category: Posts
-tags: ["Race"]
+tags:
+- Race
-title: "Evolving East Asian Fetishization"
+title: Evolving East Asian Fetishization
 slug: evolving-east-asian-fetishization
-description: "Identifying a potential trend in the evolution of East Asian fetishization: the fetishization of Asian-ness itself."
+description: 'Identifying a potential trend in the evolution of East Asian fetishization: the fetishization of Asian-ness itself.'
-started_at: "2024-10-23 09:06:00"
+started_at: '2024-10-23 09:06:00'
 ---

 A lot of analysis/personal accounts that I have read about East Asian Fetishization or "Yellow Fever" has been centered around the "[sexotic](https://journals.sagepub.com/doi/abs/10.1177/1363460718790863)", which is to say the interplay between between sexualization and exoticization as it pertains to them being Asian in a predominantly White society.